KDE/documentation-kstars-docs-kde-org/user_manual/tool-imaging-planner.rst

             - Click Apply and then click Close.

          ``Change your theme (Optional)``
-            - If you like darker themes, go to ``Settings`` → ``Themes`` and select ``Black Body``
+            - If you prefer a darker theme, go to ``Settings`` → ``Themes`` and select ``Black Body``.

          ``Running the planner for the first time``
             - Go to ``Tools`` → ``Imaging Planner``
-            - It will start the planner but may say you need to load a catalog
+            - The planner will start, but may prompt you to load a catalog
-            - Click OK, then click ``Load Catalog`` on the right side of the Imaging Planner.
+            - If you need a catalog or aren't using the most recent catalog (e.g. the 770-object Catalog2) that was uploaded in the ``Download Extra Data`` section above, then find and click ``Load Catalog`` on the right side of the Imaging Planner.
                - It should bring up an ``Open file`` menu starting with a folder where you should be able to find Imaging Planner catalogs.
 Currently the latest catalog is in a folder called ImagingPlanner-catalog2.
                - Double click that folder, and it should bring you to a folder where you should be able to find ``all.csv``.
                - Select (single click) ``all.csv`` and click ``Open``.
 It should grey out the Imaging Planner, and start loading the catalog's data.
 This load can take several minutes when first adding a catalog on KStars versions before 3.7.6.
                  The delay should be much shorter on and after 3.7.6.
                - These long delays should only happen the first time you run the Imaging Planner tool.
                  You will see a note near the top that keeps updating, saying things like ``13/66 adding Arp 240``.
-            - Eventually the loading finishes, and the Imaging Planner is ready to go, and you can use it.
+            - If you have a catalog, or you've completed loading one, the Imaging Planner is ready for use.
-            - Next time you start the Imaging Planner, it should open up pretty quickly and you don't need to load any catalogs and it remembers your various choices.
+            - Subsequent startups should be much faster, with your choices remembered.
             - This video (created November 2024) demonstrates using the Imaging Planner tool:
               `https://youtu.be/hrjqglLCW2s <https://youtu.be/hrjqglLCW2s>`__